Juan-Nathan/wvs-confidence-analysis/README.md

   - Unemployment rate
 - Fitted linear regression models for the group of countries clustered with Romania (excluding Romania itself).
 - Evaluated how well participant attributes within the cluster predicted confidence in social institutions.
-- Compared model results and predictor patterns across Romania, the cluster of similar countries, and the pooled group of other countries.
+- Compared model performance and predictor patterns across Romania, the cluster of similar countries, and the pooled group of other countries.

 ## Key Findings